bitfalls/bitfalls_content/authors/bruno-skvorc/polkadot/en_US/final.md

 In Ethereum 2.0 only the validators are incentivized.
 They are given information by beacon nodes which will probably be run by large providers and used remotely (beacon nodes with data for all shards will need above-average machines) and they build crosslinks (see above) and attest to other crosslinks from that data.
 To become a validator in Ethereum, one needs 32 ether to stake - no more, no less.

-In Ethereum, the less Ether is staked the higher the return rate, to incentivize more people to join.
+In Ethereum, the less ether is staked the higher the return rate, to incentivize more people to join.
 For example, for 1 million ether, the annual return rate is predicted to be 18%.
 For 100 million ether, the return rate drops to 1.81%.
 This is not a cause of concern, however, because locked ether is taken out of circulation and given that it's "fuel" for the network, the price of the asset should rise proportionately as demand increases, in particular due to other [lock-ups in DeFi](https://defipulse.com/).

 ### Slashing